 The entrance, with the owner's name: Pir Naseem Jada.

-The other side of the building, opening to the corner of a courtyard.
+The other side of the building, obliquely facing an open space.

-The plaque, affixed to the other side of the building, reads, in Hindi, "Commissioner Sita Ram Mehra, son of Sir Govind Ram, Advocate, High Court, Punjab."
-A little research might discover whether this family pre- or post-dated that of Pir Naseem Jada, whose name is on the other side of the building.
-Did its members migrate to India at partition or, unlikely though it is, choose to stay in Pakistan, where most Hindus after 1947 found it prudent to convert to Islam?
+This plaque, affixed to the wall of the same building, reads, in Hindi, "Commissioner Sita Ram Mehra, son of Sir Govind Ram, Advocate, High Court, Punjab."
+Did this family come before or after Pir Naseem Jada, whose name is on the other side of the building.
+If later, did the family migrate to India at partition or, unlikely though it is, choose to stay in Pakistan, where most Hindus after 1947 found it prudent to convert to Islam?

 Across the courtyard, new buildings.